 Bio washing powders work best on standard fabrics at temperatures below 40ºC.

 If you have a dirty job or live with an active family, you may be used to dirtier washing with more stubborn, ground-in stains such as grass stains and sweat stains.

-Bio powders should be more successful at removing those resilient stains at lower temperatures — and on the first attempt, which is better for the environment.
+Bio powders should be more successful at removing those resilient stains at lower temperatures and on the first attempt, which is better for the environment.
 Bio powders are much more beneficial if you need to run quick washes from time to time, a life saver if you usually have tonnes of washing to get done over the weekends.

 When to use non-bio

 Non-bio powders are more versatile.
-They’re still fully effective at higher temperatures and can be used safely on delicates, and with fewer chemicals, non-bio products are much safer on sensitive skin.
+They're still fully effective at higher temperatures and can be used safely on delicates, and with fewer chemicals, non-bio products are much safer on sensitive skin.

 If you have a baby in the house, the non-bio formula is gentler on their delicate skin.
 It's also fully effective at 60ºC, which is the recommended temperature for keeping your baby's cloth nappies sanitary.